Nyerye/C-Student-Management-System/README.md

 ## Description

-This is a C++ based program for managing student data.
+This is a C program for managing student data.
 The program allows users to add student information, modify grades, search for students by name, display student records, and save the data to a file.
 It also includes functionality for reading student data from a file and performing average grade calculations.

 The main features include:
 - **Add a student**: Collect student data (name, ID, grades) and store it.